eminamitani/DFT_on_Docker/README.md

 # DFT calculation on your laptop by using Docker Desktop

-## install Docker Desktop & construct Ubuntu conrainer
+## install Docker Desktop & construct Ubuntu container

 [for Mac OS](https://tinted-kale-cc0.notion.site/Docker-desktop-install-on-Mac-79573c08a70345089573959e33165d7e#7a176869dee34043a267bc8e10f082dc)